-8.2 Packaging and Containers
+6.2 Packaging and Containers

-Hazardous waste must be collected by generators in containers that meet Department of Transportation specifications.
+Hazardous waste must be collected by generators in containers that meet DOT specifications.
 The same container or type of container in which a reagent was shipped will meet the specifications for shipment as waste.
 Laboratories purchasing solvents in bulk should package the solvent waste in one-gallon metal or glass containers with screw cap closures.
-Laboratories generating solvent waste in bulk may use five-gallon safety cans for the collection of waste in the laboratory.
+Laboratories generating solvent waste in bulk may use fivegallon safety cans for the collection of waste in the laboratory.
 Laboratory waste containers will be picked up by OEHS personnel for bulk disposal into a 30 or 55-gallon drum.
 It is imperative for the safety of the OEHS employee that correct labeling is applied to the chemical waste container.
-UAH laboratories may have their waste containers will be returned to the generating laboratory.
+UAH laboratories may have their waste containers picked up by submitting a pick up request through CHEMATIXTM.
+All empty waste containers will be returned to the generating laboratory.
 Chlorinated organic solvents must be kept separate from non-chlorinated organic solvents.
-Separation of organic chlorinated and non-chlorinated organic solvent waste that contain any proportion of chlorinated solvent are considered chlorinated for disposal purposes.
+Separation of organic chlorinated and nonchlorinated solvents is essential due to the higher expense associated with disposal of chlorinated solvents.
+Mixtures of organic solvent waste that contain any proportion of chlorinated solvent are considered chlorinated for disposal purposes.
 Low molecular weight ethers, such as diethyl ether, must be collected in a one-quart glass or metal container for incineration.
 Organic chemicals are generally collected in glass containers.
-Acids and bases should be collected and stored in glass or high-density polyethylene containers.
+Acids and bases should be collected and stored in glass or highdensity polyethylene containers.
 Wastes containing hydrogen fluoride should also be stored and transported in DOT approved plastic containers.
 Powerful or toxic oxidizers should be collected in glass containers with Teflon lined caps.
 Waste for disposal should be placed in the smallest compatible container.